 Tak Kei Wong is a Hong Kong composer and violinist currently based in Manchester, UK.
 He graduated with a Master of Music in Composition from the Royal Northern College of Music(RNCM).
 His principal teachers were Adam Gorb and Gary Carpenter.
 He is the recipient of the CASH Music Scholarship 2019-2020. (approx. £20,000), offered by the Composers and Authors Society of Hong Kong Ltd. Before joining the RNCM, he finished his Bachelor Degree of Art(Music) at the Music Department of the Chinese University of Hong Kong(CUHK), under the tutelage of Prof. Kai-Young Chan, Prof. Victor Chan and Prof. Wendy Lee.

-Wong’s recent work Solo for soprano and flute was premiered by Coco Lau and Cristina Pastore in a concert in support of Ukraine, at Museum der Moderne, Salzburg, Austria.
-He was also commissioned to compose for the saxophone ensemble to be performed in the North American Saxophone Alliance 2022 Biennial Conference(cancelled due to covid restriction).
+Wong's most iconic choral piece, Mei Lai Building(text by Xixi) received its premiere from Hong Kong Children's Choir after its revision in 2022 and has thus been performed in the UK and the US.
+Wong’s Solo for Soprano and Flute was premiered by Coco Lau and Cristina Pastore in a concert in support of Ukraine, at Museum der Moderne, Salzburg, Austria.
+He was also commissioned to compose for the saxophone ensemble to be performed in the North American Saxophone Alliance 2022 Biennial Conference(cancelled due to covid restrictions).

-His music has been performed by David Herberts, Oliver Herberts, Coco Lau, Cristina Pastore, SaxConTrust, Idesta Duo, Sonix Duo, Contrast Trio, Northern Reeds, Hong Kong Wind Kamerata, RNCM New Ensemble, RNCM Brand New Orchestra, Michigan State University Chamber Choir and the Chung Chi Orchestra.
+His music has been performed by David Herberts, Oliver Herberts, Coco Lau, Cristina Pastore, SaxConTrust, Idesta Duo, Sonix Duo, Contrast Trio, Northern Reeds, Hong Kong Wind Kamerata, RNCM New Ensemble, RNCM Brand New Orchestra, Hong Kong Children's choir, Michigan State University Chamber Choir and the Chung Chi Orchestra.
 He has also collaborated with BBC Singers, Trifarious, Mivos Quartet and Hong Kong Poet XiXi.

 Wong also loves collaborating with different media and art forms.
 Recently, he played the role of a musician-actor, alongside dancers from the Northern School of Contemporary Dance, in a contemporary dance theatre "HOme to My MOther", produced by ZOOBIN SURTY Company.
 The show was performed at the Leeds Play House and Seven Arts Space, where tickets were sold off.
 He has also written for Exploring the Man: Puberty a dance theatre by Edenamiuki Aiguobasinmwin and the music for animation, performed by Idesta Duo.